KingCam77/Realistic-Skies/README.md

 <br/>

 ## Work In Progress/Near Term Goals
+I make no promises at how many of these features will get completed or their quality, just a list mostly for myself on what I could and might work on

 #### Reworked Star Map
 Current star map texture is really bad and hard to read, fix both of these and make it fit in.